mini-M-py/Note/Note/os/process_management.md

 physical CPU.
 This method of creating illusing of multiple CPUs is called virtulization of CPU.

+### Process APIs
+- Create: An operating system must include a method to create new process.
+When use type comand on shell or click icons OS should create new process.
+The first thing os do is load execution code and static data from hard drive to memory.
+In early OSes use to load the whole program at once but new or modern OSes uses lazy approach ie; only loading certain chunks of code and data from hard drive.

+- Destroy: As there is way to create process then there should be a way to destroy processes forcefully.
+Of course processes will run and exit by themselves.
+Sometime we have to kill them forcefully.

+- Wait: Sometime processes needed to be wait for other processes or resoponce to peripheral devices thus waiting interface is quite useful.

+- Miscellaneous Control: Other then distroy or wait there are sometime some other interface included on Oses.
+For example: Suspend, it use to pause the execution of program and the resume to resume the suspended program.

+- status: There should be a way to get current status of processes.

 ### Process Life cycle
 When process is executing it goes through the different states.
 These states are not standers but in general modern OS uses following types of states in